ComputeCanada/magic_castle/scenario.md

 The project can be used to build clusters with commercial cloud, but it implies cost or access to credit.

+## Overview of the Cloud Cluster Architecture

+**TODO: Insert image of the cluster and the repartition of the services**

 ## Building Your First Cloud Cluster
 ### Setup check